-MVP Members have the freedom to change their PCP at any time.
-Medicaid Managed Care, HARP and Child Health Plus ID Cards list the Member's PCP.
-A new Member ID card will be issued upon a new PCP selection.
+Members are able to change their PCP at any time.
+Medicaid Managed Care, HARP, and CHP ID Cards list the Member's PCP.
+A new Member ID card will be issued upon a new or change in PCP selection.

 PCP Auto Assignments